 2017-18 Events Season

 In these challenging times, join us to explore the inspiring and insightful messages of Thomas Merton as presented by our lineup of renowned Merton experts.
-Events are to be held at Union Theological Seminary, unless otherwise noted.
+Events are to be held at Union Theological Seminary.
+(Click here for directions)

-You can view some of the past events hosted by Thomas Merton NYC here.
+You can access audio recordings and view photos from some of the past events hosted by Thomas Merton NYC here.

 Saturday, April 21, 2018, 2:00-4:00 p.m.